 The barn has become the restaurant and lounge bar area;

 the 4 m high windows allow you to immerse yourself in the rows of the precious surrounding vineyards during the day, while in the evening they illuminate the typical courtyard of Piedmontese farmhouses.
-The materials used are the original ones of the place, the tile, the solid brick and the Langhe stone found in the vineyards and hazelnut groves.

 The part of the new intervention was made with paste materials: raw and poorly worked, such as pigmented cement with crushed tyres.